whitneyburton/portfolios/students/1511/20150122-marina-corona-m1.markdown

 I very much enjoy being a part of the Turing community.
 Here are a few ways that I have played my part:

 * I organized a project introduction for HTTP: Yeah You Know Me led by Joseph Perry for any Module 1 students interested in learning more
 * I organized a happy hour at Hapa Sushi the second Friday of Module 1 for Cohort 1511
 * I pair at least once a week with my mentor Jan Koszewski.
 * Joseph Perry and I led efforts to get Goldberg Posse to meet for warmups the first two weeks of Module 1
 * I try to send a shout out at least once a week through the shout out channel
 * I led a Group Retro session
 * I attended the last two Tuesday coffee meetings for the Joan Clark Society
 * I attended one voluntary session of improv

+## Review

+### Notes

+* glad to see assessment came out successfully after the retake
+* would like to see more success on individual projects -- lacks either consistent execution or upward trend
+* group projects showing promise but still suffering from some general gaps
+* we feel best result for you will be to repeat module one. we see a lot of potential for you to gain a lot out of this especially based on your work ethic and studious approach to Turing

+### Outcome

+* __A End-of-Module Assessment:__ 3
+* __B Individual Work & Projects:__ 2*
+* __C Group Work & Projects:__ 2
+* __D Community Participation:__ 3
+* __E Peer & Instructor Feedback:__ 3